U.S. flag

 Enhancing Healthcare Team Outcomes

-The management of osteogenesis imperfecta is challenging and complex and requires an interprofessional healthcare team approach to management.[76]
-The primary reason underlying the complexity of management is the wide variation in the phenotypic expression across the different spectra of the disease.
+The management of osteogenesis imperfecta is complex and challenging and requires an interprofessional healthcare team approach.[76]
+The primary reason for the complexity of management is the wide variation in phenotypic expression across the spectrum of the disease.
 The significant role of early diagnosis (clinical, imaging, biochemical, and genetic evaluation) and early risk stratification in the long-term management of the child should never be understated.
-The importance of an interprofessional intervention over the long term involving a family physician, pediatrician, endocrinologist, radiologist, orthopedic surgeon, neurosurgeon, anesthesiologist, mid-level practitioners (NPS and PAs), orthotic expert, occupational therapist, physiotherapist, and pharmacist over different stages of management needs to be understood.
-The orthopedic surgeon is involved in preventing and managing fractures and deformities of extremities.
+The importance of an interprofessional intervention over the long term, involving a family physician, pediatrician, endocrinologist, radiologist, orthopedic surgeon, neurosurgeon, anesthesiologist, mid-level practitioners (NPs and PAs), orthotic expert, occupational therapist, physiotherapist, and pharmacist, across different stages of management, needs to be understood.
+The orthopedic surgeon is involved in the prevention and management of fractures and deformities of the extremities.

 Medical management with bisphosphonates can prevent fractures in children with recurrent fractures.
-The pharmacist can perform medication reconciliation, verify dosing, counsel parents on the potential adverse effects, and answer their medication questions.
+The pharmacist can perform medication reconciliation, verify dosing, counsel parents on potential adverse effects, and address their medication-related questions.
 If they note any concerns in the patient's medication regimen, they must immediately contact the prescriber or nurse to implement corrective measures.
-A neurosurgeon may be involved in managing upper cervical spine/craniocervical junction compressive pathologies or spinal deformities.
+A neurosurgeon may be involved in managing compressive pathologies of the upper cervical spine/craniocervical junction or spinal deformities.
 The role of parent education on what to expect at different stages of disease management is also highly significant.
-Nurses can play a vital role in imparting holistic care to the patient and providing the needed support to the caregivers.
-Such interprofessional care can aid in meeting basic goals in the management of OI, including ameliorating the patient's functional status, preventing deformity and disability, correcting existing deformities, and monitoring for possible complications.
+Nurses can play a vital role in delivering holistic care to patients and providing necessary support to caregivers.
+Such interprofessional care can aid in achieving basic goals in the management of osteogenesis imperfecta, including improving functional status, preventing deformity and disability, correcting existing deformities, and monitoring for potential complications.

 Review Questions